-Changing a routine by adopting a new work out is beneficial in any number of ways.
-You need to try a new workout to improve your old one.
 Aly Rauff had shared with SOULSCAPE her secret to staying fit and healthy in Singapore.
-Now, she gives us a push as to why it is necessary to try a new workout every once in a while.
+And now, she gives us a push as to why it is necessary to try a new workout every once in a while.
 Let’s see as she unravels her secret that we’ll surely make use of.

 This has taken me years to figure out.

-I know that I enjoy yoga classes but doing yoga on my own, at home, is when I enjoy it the most.
-And I also know that when it comes to cardio and weight training, a class will help ensure I get that shit done while doing it at home ends up with occasionally skipped workouts or half-ass sessions.
+I know that I enjoy yoga classes but doing yoga on my own, at home, is when i enjoy it the most.
+And I also know that when it comes to cardio and weight training, a class will help ensure I get that shit done while doing it at home ends up with occasional skipped workouts or half ass sessions.

-Like I said, it has taken me years to figure this out for myself.
+Like I said, it’s taken me years to figure this out for myself.
 I know that for many other people, they don’t go through this process of trying tons of different workouts.
 Not that that’s wrong.
 Sometimes you’re lucky on the first few tries.

 It’s great to get out of that and try new things every now and then to challenge yourself, make sure your body doesn’t get too used to what you’re doing and keep improving!

 When you keep doing the same thing, you also run the risk of injury.
 It might not and probably will not happen to the majority of people, but if you’re overworking a certain body part, that’s where the injury might just happen.
 Change up what you’re training and how you train it – and you might find something new that you love too!

 - Find Something New That Works And Makes You Feel Good